franBec/franBec/README.md

 ---

-> _"Curiosity and abstraction are the roots of all great engineering.
-It's impossible to know everything—but understanding how to learn is everything."_
+> _The sheer volume of technologies, frameworks, and concepts in software development is overwhelming.
+It is impossible to know everything.
+Accept this sooner rather than later.
+Trying to master every new trend is a recipe for burnout.
+Once you accept this, you can focus.
+It's okay to say "I don't know, but I can find out"._